-You can block entire website categories — like gambling and adult content — as well as add individual sites that you want to either block or trust.
-Or you can choose to block all websites apart from a chosen few, and get your child to ask permission before accessing blocked sites.
+You can block entire website categories — like gambling and adult content — and choose individual sites that you want to either block or trust.
+Or, you can choose to block all but selected websites, and get your child to ask permission before accessing blocked sites.

-I was initially disappointed about ContentBarrier’s lack of in-app instructions explaining how it works, but it was easy to find everything I needed in the online user manual.
-Ultimately, I found the app to be relatively intuitive, and when I did need additional information, I could get it from the online manual and Intego’s excellent knowledge base.
+I was initially disappointed about ContentBarrier’s lack of in-app instructions, but it was still pretty easy to find everything I needed.
+The app is relatively intuitive, and when I did need additional information, I could get it from the online manual and Intego’s excellent knowledge base.

-Overall, I really like ContentBarrier’s range of features — they’re a massive improvement over Mac’s in-built parental controls, and I think most parents will find the range of options and regular activity reports really useful.
-While some other top antivirus products (like Bitdefender) also have good parental controls that are compatible with their macOS software, none of the other Mac-specific antiviruses offer this feature.
+Overall, I really like ContentBarrier’s range of features — they’re a massive improvement over Mac’s built-in parental controls, and I think most parents will find the advanced tools and regular activity reports really useful.
+While some other top antivirus products (like Bitdefender) also have good parental controls that are compatible with macOS, none of the other Mac-specific antiviruses offer this feature.

 Washing Machine — Mac System Optimizer